Large-Scale Velocity Dispersion and the Cosmic Web: Results

-Labelling each cell by its dominant anisotropic parameter, we can examine the density distribution of linear, planar and isotropic multistreaming regions (walls, filaments and nodes).
+Labelling each cell by its dominant anisotropic parameter, we can examine the density distribution of linear-, planar- and spherical-anisotropic multistreaming regions (walls, filaments and nodes).
 The results are shown in the lower panel of \autoref{fig:density_aniclass} and the mean density of each environment can be found in \autoref{tab:volmass_dist}.
-In agreement with the mean anisotropic coefficients, wall-like regions are predominantly in low density environments, followed by filament-like and node-like regions.
+In agreement with the measured mean anisotropic coefficients, wall-like regions are predominantly in low density environments, followed by filament-like and node-like regions (this hierarchy also directly follows from the study of the initial shear tensor by calculating the probability of the eigenvalue signatures depending on the local overdensity, cf. \citet{Pogosyan1998}).
 In the 300WDM\_10 simulation, the distributions peak at $\delta \sim 3$, $\delta \sim 10$ and $\delta \sim 50$, respectively.
-In the case of the colder simulation, the distributions shift towards lower densities due to the additional small scale perturbations ($\delta \sim 1$, $\delta \sim 3$ and $\delta \sim 20$, respectively, for the 300CDM\_10 simulation).
-A comparison to the low resolution simulation (dotted) shows qualitatively consistent results for both WDM simulations but a shift towards higher densities in the 300CDM\_9 simulation due to the unresolved small scale structure.
-The density distributions reported by other cosmic web finders vary strongly \citep[a comparison is included in][]{Libeskind2018}, which makes a direct comparison difficult since most structure finders define the various environments in fundamentally different ways.
+In the case of the colder simulation, the distributions shift towards lower densities due to the additional small-scale perturbations ($\delta \sim 1$, $\delta \sim 3$ and $\delta \sim 20$, respectively, for the 300CDM\_10 simulation).
+A comparison to the low resolution simulation (dotted) shows qualitatively consistent results for both WDM simulations but a shift towards higher densities in the 300CDM\_9 simulation due to the unresolved small-scale structure.
+The density distributions reported by other cosmic web finders vary strongly (cf. \aref{sec:cosmicweb_comparison} and also the extensive comparison of cosmic web finders by \citet{Libeskind2018}), which makes a direct comparison difficult since most structure finders define the various environments in fundamentally different ways.